• Skip to primary navigation

 8. The adb shell command

-This is one of the confusing one, but it is very useful command folks.
+This is one of the confusing ones, but it is a very useful command folks.
 You can use this to send commands to your device to run its own scripts and commands.
 How cool is that?
 Also, you can actually see what your device command shell is doing on your screen.

 Note

 This is not a DOS-based command shell.
-It’s same as what people use in Linux or Mac computers, so use it wisely.
+It’s the same as what people use in Linux or Mac computers, so use it wisely.

 9. The adb install command

 We already talked about adb push and pull commands.
-But did you know that you can actually install apps in your device with a simple command?
+But did you know that you can actually install apps on your device with a simple command?
 Wow, sounds great, right?
 You just need the path where you have saves the .apk file of the app.
 After that you need to enter the command like this:

 adb install TheAppName.apk